-Having been a part of the music industry since the tender age of 11, Björk has effectively been raised within a cut-throat industry build on creativity and, largely, the commercialisation of talent.
+Having been a part of the music industry since the tender age of 11, Björk has effectively been raised within a cut-throat industry built on creativity and, largely, the commercialisation of talent.
 To be surrounded by the creatives that have swirled around her own journey has clearly had an effect on her.
 Ever since she first gained international recognition as the lead singer of the alternative rock band the Sugarcubes, Björk has never stood still.
 Not for a second.
+It has seen her become a true icon of artistry.

 Since then, Björk has found a diverse source of inspiration.
 Whether it comes from her colleagues, her family, her home or the environment she surrounds herself in.
 She collects moments, feeling, senses, like the proverbial Magpie, feathering her musical nest with the trinkets of old and new.
 All culminating in a sound, and career, unlike any other.

-Back in a past interview with The Guardian, Björk once went beyond tangible musical inspiration and referenced the rainforest as a major source of creative aid: “I need it, I need it, I need it,” she said.
+Back in a past interview with The Guardian, Björk once went beyond tangible musical inspiration and referenced the rainforest as a major source of creative aid: “I need it, I need it, I need it,” she said of her adoration for music and nature to combine.
 “I found it is actually so good for my voice, too.
 Seventy per cent humidity is ideal for vocal cords.
 It is and it isn’t different to what I grew up with — Iceland is very humid, but not as warm.
 I was hiking in Costa Rica a few weeks ago, and was crying inside myself.
 I wanted never to leave.”

 She continued: “Obviously, I really love Joni Mitchell.
 I think it was that accidental thing in Iceland, where the wrong albums arrive to shore, because I was obsessed with Don Juan’s Reckless Daughter and Hejira as a teenager.
 I hear much more of her in those albums.
 She almost made her own type of music style with those, it’s more a woman’s world.”